Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/build-transaction-construction.md

 sidebar_label: Transaction Construction
 ---

-This page will discuss the transaction format in AXIASolar and how to create, sign, and broadcast transactions.
+This page will discuss the transaction format in AXIA and how to create, sign, and broadcast transactions.
 Like the other pages in this guide, this page demonstrates some of the available tools. **Always refer to each tool's documentation when integrating.**

 ## Transaction Format

-AXIASolar has some basic transaction information that is common to all transactions.
+AXIA has some basic transaction information that is common to all transactions.

 - Address: The SS58-encoded address of the sending account.
 - Block Hash: The hash of the [checkpoint](build-protocol-info#transaction-mortality) block.